-The personal computer and Sony’s first transistor radio as examples because both products were introduced to entirely new consumers–those who had not previously had any access to computing power or radios.
+The personal computer and Sony’s first transistor radio are two examples of disruptive innovation because both products were introduced to entirely new consumers–those who had not previously had any access to computing power or radios.
 Low-End disruptions such as steel mini-mills and Asian automakers work by entering the market as a “not good enough” solution to products and services that are being offered by incumbent providers.
 Christensen says that these two types of innovation can be used simultaneously by the same firm.
 Southwest Airlines provided both an alternative to established carriers (low-end disruption) and targeted people who were not currently flying (new-market disruption).

 Christensen gives three sets of questions as a test for disruption:

-- Is there a large group of potential customers who have not historically had the resources to do this thing for themselves and have gone without it or have needed to pay someone else to provide it to them?
+Is there a large group of potential customers who have not historically had the resources to do this thing for themselves and have gone without it or have needed to pay someone else to provide it to them?

 To use the current product or service, do customers need to go to an inconvenient, centralized location?

-- At the low end of the market, are the customers who would want to purchase a product with less, but good enough, performance if they could pay a lower price?
+At the low end of the market, are the customers who would want to purchase a product with less, but good enough, performance if they could pay a lower price?

-- Can a business model be created which allows for attractive profits at the price needed to win the business of these customers?
+Can a business model be created which allows for attractive profits at the price needed to win the business of these customers?

 Finally, he asks “is the innovation disruptive to all the significant incumbent firms in the market?”
 If the innovation is sustaining to any one of the established players, the odds are that company will more successfully implement it than a new entrant.